 Yes, based on its bar passage alone, it’s clear that Cardozo prepares its students well for their legal careers.
-Another important statistic that proves Cardozo provides its students with quality education and experience is their alumni employment rate.
+It also has a high employment rate and is known for its robust legal curriculum.

-Cardozo Law School is best known for its dispute resolution, in which it ranks fourth in the nation, and its intellectual property law program, in which it ranks eighth in the nation.
-It also comes just shy of ranking as one of the top 20 part-time programs in the nation, coming in 21st place!
+Cardozo Law School is best known for its dispute resolution, in which it ranks fifth in the nation, and its intellectual property law program, in which it ranks fourteenth in the nation.
+It also has one of the best part-time law programs in the US!

 Cardozo Law School is part of Yeshiva University, which is a private orthodox Jewish university.

 The Cardozo School of Law is located in New York.
 This makes it a prime location for law students to gain diverse experience and begin networking.

 Your target LSAT score should be 164 or higher to maximize your chances of acceptance into Cardozo Law School.

 With the motto “bringing law to life,” Cardozo is an excellent law school for any student who wants their legal education to involve hands-on learning, real-world challenges, and career-building connections.

 With the added benefit of being in New York City, a prime location for law, business, and media, pursuing a legal education at this school is guaranteed to be both exciting and extremely rewarding!

 So, now that you know how to beat the Cardozo Law School acceptance rate, are convinced it’s an excellent option, and are armed with strategies to position yourself as a competitive candidate, all that’s left to do is apply!